Trip Report - 9-15-19

 ""Daiwa Silver Creek Red Gold Yamame 44S

 However, I did have frequent problems of the front hook catching the line, which causes the lure to spin on the retrieve.
 Needless to say, I got no hits when the lure was spinning like a windmill.
 I did not try changing the orientation of the hook so see if a backward pointing hook also caught the line, but I did get frustrated enough that I just removed the front hook partway through the day.
-Up until that point, only one fish had been caught on the front hook and there is no telling how many fish I might have caught had the front hook not ruined the action on the retrieve.
+Up until that point, only one fish had been caught on the front hook and there is no telling how many fish I might have caught had the front hook not ruined the retrieve.

 Next time I'm out, I will try the same lures with the same hooks but with the front hook positioned so that the point faces backwards.